-If you have received a notice of intention to prosecute there will be a requirement to provide details of the driver.
-But what if the driver wasn’t you or worse still what if you know the driver is disqualified?
+If you have received a notice requiring you to provide details of the driver you could be in a quandary.
+What if the driver wasn’t you or worse still what if you know the driver is disqualified?
 We received an enquiry last week from an anonymous caller.
 It went something like this:

 Q I have received a notice asking who was driving my car one day last month.
 It was my boyfriend but he is disqualified from driving.
 He had to drive but did so without my permission.
 Will he be sent to prison if I answer truthfully?